Galilyou/galilyou.github.io/_posts/2009-11-09-opps-leak-in-net.md

 First let's ask Wikipedia, <a href="http://en.wikipedia.org/wiki/Memory_leak">What is Memory Leak</a>? &nbsp;Let me quote the answer here.

-<i>A memory leak or leakage in computer science is a particular type of memory consumption by a computer program&nbsp;where the program is unable to release memory it has acquired</i>
+>A memory leak or leakage in computer science is a particular type of memory consumption by a computer program&nbsp;where the program is unable to release memory it has acquired.

 I used to think that as long as I don't use unmanaged resources (explicitly) I'm safe.
 The GC will free all the managed objects from&nbsp;memory once I'm done using them (or when there is no references to these objects).
 Guess what?
 I was mistaken!!